emfoundation/emf-engineering-task/README.md

 ### Task 1
 Each organisation can be grouped by it's industry classification, it is useful to be able to see the top performing industries that are making the most progress in their area.

-**Answer**: Provide the top 5 industry IDs and their respective final scores in ranking order
+**Answer**: Provide the top 5 industry IDs and their respective overall scores in ranking order

 Industries: []

 ### Task 2
 One important aspect of Circulytics is our ability to provide benchmarks against other organisations in their industry classifications.

-**Answer**: Find the top 5 organisations that have Final scores that are at least 10% above their industry average.
-For each organisation, provide their ID and final scores.
+**Answer**: Find the top 5 organisations whose overall scores are the highest above their industry average.
+For each organisation, provide their ID, industry classification, industry average score, and overall scores.

 Organisations: []

 ### Task 3
-For data privacy reasons, we cannot benchmark industries if they have less than 6 organisations in them.
+For data privacy reasons, we cannot benchmark industries if they have less than 12 organisations in them.

-Adapt your solution to Task 1, or create a new solution, so that we only create benchmarks for industries that have at least 6 organisations in them.
+Adapt your solution to Task 1, or create a new solution, so that we only create benchmarks for industries that have at least 12 organisations in them.

-**Answer**:  Provide the new top 5 industry IDs and their respective final scores in ranking order
+**Answer**:  Provide the new top 5 industry IDs and their respective overall scores in ranking order

 Industries: []